Batch image resizing and conversion with ImageMagick

 files,

-performing both operations in one pass.
+handling both operations in a single pass.

 Automating image processing tasks